nablaflow/cli/README.md

 - `nf aerocloud v7 create-model $PATH_TO_JSON`, see [examples/aerocloud/v7/create_model.json](examples/aerocloud/v7/create_model.json) as starting point.
   Note down the model id.
 - `nf aerocloud v7 create-simulation --model-id $MODEL_ID --project-id $PROJECT_ID $PATH_TO_JSON`, see [examples/aerocloud/v7/create_simulation.json](examples/aerocloud/v7/create_simulation.json) as starting point.

-> [!TIP]
-> All commands that consume a JSON from a path also accept JSON from stdin, be sure to pass `-` instead of the file.
-> This facilitates usage from scripts.